District: Mainland China

 On Mainland China, the district (市辖区 (shìxiá qū)) is a subdivision of any of various city administrative units, including direct-administered municipalities, sub-provincial municipalities, and prefecture-level cities.
 Districts have county-level status.

 Modern districts are a recent innovation.
 In the context of pre-modern China, the English translation "district" is typically associated with xian (縣 (xiàn)), another Chinese administrative division.
 The xian is translated as "county" in the context of modern China.

 Colombia

 In Colombia, a district is one of ten special administrative units:

 Czechia

 A "district" in Czechia is an okres (plural okresy).
 After a reform in 2002, the districts lost administrative power to regions (kraje) and selected towns (pověřené obce) and became statistical zones.

 France

-French districts were the first subdivision of the départements from the 4 March 1790 to the 28 pluviôse an VIII (17 February 1800).
+French districts were the first subdivision of the départements from 4 March 1790 to the 28 pluviôse an VIII (17 February 1800).
 Then, in the 20th century, districts were a type of intercommunity, they've been replaced by communauté de communes and communautés d'agglomération after 1999.